rocky-linux/wiki.rockylinux.org/docs/archive/index.md

 title: Archives
 ---

-This section of the wiki is meant as an archive area of the original Rocky Linux wiki.
-This contains various documents considered "legacy" and meant for instructional and historical purposes only.
-This area will likely not be updated any further.
+This section of the wiki is meant as a historical archive of the original Rocky Linux wiki, as well as pages that are no longer considered relevant to the current wiki.
+This contains various documents that are considered either "legacy" or "obsolete", and are intended to be instructional in nature and will not reflect the current status of the project, its documentation, nor current wiki content.
+This content will not be updated beyond what is currently dropped here.

-If you find there are documents that should be here from the old wiki, please consider opening an issue [here](https://github.com/rocky-linux/wiki.rockylinux.org/issues).